nazeefmasood/myyt/README.md

 This project is built upon the following npm packages:

-- **ytdl-core**: A popular npm package for downloading YouTube videos.
+- **youtube-dl-exec**: A popular npm package for downloading YouTube videos.

 ## Contributing